Liouville PDE-based sliced-Wasserstein flow: Introduction

-\end{theorem} In this article, we explore the performance of Sliced Wasserstein barycenter that was orignally incorporated for transformation of coloring and texture mixture in computer vision \citep{Rabin2011, bonneel2015}.
+Sliced Wasserstein barycenter was originally incorporated for the transformation of coloring and texture mixture in computer vision \citep{Rabin2011, bonneel2015}.
 Sliced-Wasserstein is the integration of Wasserstein distance from one-dimensional optimal transport \citep{bonneel2015} with its topological equivalence to Wasserstein \citep{nadjahi2020}.
-This has a competent performace in the kernel methods and generative algorithms \citep{Kolouri2016, Deshpande18}.
-Especially, we take the core framework from Sliced-Wasserstein flows \citep{liutkus2019}.
+This is further advanced in nonparametric conditional modeling \citep{Du2023}, and applied in differential privacy \citep{Sebag2025} among many others.
+This has a competent performance in the kernel methods and generative algorithms \citep{Kolouri2016, Deshpande18}.
+Especially, we take the core framework from sliced-Wasserstein flows \citep{liutkus2019}.
 This is based on the connection between implicit generative modeling and optimal transport, a parameter-free algorithm for learning the underlying distributions of complicated datasets and sampling from them.
 The involving gradient flow is turned to stochastic differential equations.

-As a main effort to improve the SWF scheme, the involving Fokker-Planck equation is transformed to transport map of Liouville PDE.
-The involving density estimation is trained by Neural-ODE.
-Its underlying property of \emph{self-consistency} is addressed in \cite{Shen2022}.
-Based on the proof in \citep{liutkus2019}, from linearity in variational derivaties in calculus of variation, the formulation for SWF barycenters is also represented by the Fokker-Planck equation with the drift term represented by the total influence from individual Kantorovitch potentials (Theorem \ref{thm:Fokker_Planck_SWF_barycenter}).\\
+As algorithms not taking 1D approximation of the Wasserstein distance, Kullback-Leibler (KL) minimization with Wasserstein gradient descent moves a distribution to a target by following the steepest descent path in the Wasserstein geometry to minimize KL divergence \citep{Feng2025, Wang2022}.

-The competance of Liouville PDE-based sliced-Wasserstein flows and barycenter are shown in the three showcases: 1) Generative optimal transport of probability distribution from source to target, 2) Generative optimal transport for barycenter, 3) Fair regression analysis of crime and law as well as health care spending.
-As shown in Tables 1 and 2, the Liouville PDE-based sliced-Wasserstein flows provide improved convergence with reduced loss and/or reduced variance.
-In the high-dimensionality with sensitive attributes around 60 and 120, the accuracy and/or fairness are improved from Liouville-PDE based SWF barycenter in comparison to SWF, and also as an reasonable alternative in comparison to the exact Wasserstein barycenter where computational complexity exceedingly elevates.
+We show the competence of Liouville PDE-based sliced-Wasserstein flows and barycenters in three showcases: 1) generative optimal transport of a probability distribution from source to target (synthetic data and MNIST/CelebA image data) 2) generative optimal transport for barycenter, 3) fair regression analysis of two real-world datasets: Communities and Crime \citep{redmond2002}, and Health Care Spending Cost \citep{Zink2019}.